phetsims/sun/doc/Checkbox.md

     * Can hear a voicing context response.

 ## Keyboard Support
-Checkbox operation should be identical across Description and Voicing features.
+Checkbox operation with Alterantive Input should be identical across Description and Voicing features.

 | Key   | Function                                               |
 |:------|:-------------------------------------------------------|
 | Tab or Shift + Tab  | Moves keyboard focus to a checkbox.     |
 | Space | Toggles a checkbox between checked and unchecked states. |

-### Keyboard Shortcuts Dialog
+## Keyboard Shortcuts Dialog
-* Checkbox operation is covered by Basics Actions section.
+* Checkbox operation is covered by Basics Actions section of the Keyboard Shorcuts dialog.
-* No additional support needed.

 ## Gesture Support
 * Swipe left or right to move focus.
 * Double tap to toggle state of checkbox.